poelzi/suiup/README.md

 - `TEMP` or `USERPROFILE\AppData\Local\Temp` for caching
 - `LOCALAPPDATA\bin` for storing default binaries to be used

 ## Known issues
 - `suiup install mvr --nightly` might fail on **Windows** because of issues with compiling the `mvr-cli` crate from the repository.
 Just install the latest release instead.
 - `suiup remove` does not work well.
 Do not use it.
 - `suiup install walrus` will always install the latest binary.
 Need some work to properly support Walrus CLI!

 ## Troubleshooting

+### `suiup` is not recognized as a command

+Make sure the folder where the `suiup` binary is located is on the `PATH` environment variable.
+You can also add the folder where the `suiup` binary is located to the `PATH` environment variable.

+### `suiup` is not working as expected

+Please open an issue on the GitHub repository with the details of the problem you are facing.

+### `suiup` is not downloading the binaries

+Make sure you have an active internet connection.
+If you are behind a proxy, you might need to figure it out yourself.
+The tool does not support proxy settings yet.

+### Cannot run the binaries, even though they are installed and set as default

+Make sure the folder where the default binaries are stored is on the `PATH` environment variable.
+You can use `suiup which` to see where the default binaries are stored.

+### It looks like it's not calling the right binaries, the binary version does not change

+The order of the folders in the `PATH` environment variable matters.
+Make sure the folder where the default binaries are stored (see above) is before the folder where you might already have some other versions of these binaries copied to.
+In Unix/MacOS use `which sui/mvr/walrus` to see the path of the binary that is being called.
+Use `suiup which` to see where the default binaries are stored.

 ### Where are the default binaries copied to?